Dragon Quest X: Versions and expansions

+Single-player remake

 A single-player remake of Dragon Quest X was announced at the Dragon Quest 35th Anniversary Special livestream in 2021, along with the Version 6 update for the online game.
-Titled Dragon Quest X: Rise of the Five Tribes Offline, (Note: Dragon Quest X: Mezameshi Itsutsu no Shuzoku Offline (ドラゴンクエストX　目覚めし五つの種族　オフライン)) the remake features the same story as Volume 1 of the original but reworks it into a more traditional JRPG experience.
+Titled Dragon Quest X: Awakening of the Five Tribes Offline, (Note: Dragon Quest X: Mezameshi Itsutsu no Shuzoku Offline (ドラゴンクエストX　目覚めし五つの種族　オフライン)) the remake features the same story as Volume 1 of the original but reworks it into a more traditional JRPG experience.
 It was developed by Bandai Namco Entertainment's B.B.
 Studio using Unreal Engine 4 instead of Crystal Tools.

 The active-time battle system was removed in favor of classic Dragon Quest turn-based combat, and the customizable player character is joined by five party members of different races: Maille (ogre), Ragus (poppet), Fuura (elf), Fuser (wetling), and Dasuton (dwarf); all previously appeared as non-player characters in the original game.
 The visuals were heavily reworked, with characters appearing in super-deformed style and locations similarly redesigned to fit the smaller scale.
 The games feature limited cross-connectivity: beating the main story of Offline grants the player an option to start from level 70 in Online, transfer the names of the protagonist and their sibling, and skip to the second expansion.

 The game was first announced for release in Japan on February 26, 2022, but was later delayed to September 15, 2022.
 It was released in other Asian regions on May 28, 2024.
 The downloadable content based on Version 2, titled The Sleeping Hero and the Guiding Ally, was released in Japan on May 26, 2023.
 Equal in size to the base game, it introduces a new map, Rendashia, and adds a new party member, Anlucia.